KarlGong/ptest/README.rst

 Change Log
 ----------
+1.4.2 (compared to 1.4.1)

+- Add detailed information for screenshot.

 1.4.1 (compared to 1.4.0)

 - The instance variables defined in @BeforeSuite, @BeforeClass, @BeforeGroup can be accessed by other test fixtures.